dododogame/dododo-wiki/game-modifiers.md

 This modifier adjusts the speed of the music to a certain multiple of the original speed.
 The pitch of the music will change correspondingly.

-Note that judge windows are divided by the play rate value because they are proportional to the time duration of each row of the beatmap, which is shorter when the play rate is higher.
+Note that judgement windows are divided by the play rate value because they are proportional to the time duration of each row of the beatmap, which is shorter when the play rate is higher.